How do I know if I need an artificial knee joint?

 Endoprotheticum Rhein-Main under the direction of Prof. Kutzner

-is a trustworthy and excellent contact point.
+is a trustworthy and excellent point of contact.

-You can easily make an appointment both by phoneand online .
+You can gladly schedule an appointment both by phone, and also online.